AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/upperPanel.rst

 Clear all changes button
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This button **clears all of the user data**, including auto-saved values and user selected units.
+This button **clears all of the user data**, including :ref:`auto-saved<variableAttributesV2AutoSave>` values and user selected units.
 It does not clear default values.